||Contact | A-Z Health Index | Events & Meetings|

 _____ County Health Department Schedules Flu Vaccine Clinics

 Flu vaccine will be available for anyone who wants to be protected from influenza.
-The shot is now recommended for everyone over 6 months of age.
-Persons at high risk of serious complications from flu are especially advised to get the flu vaccine, including pregnant women and those persons with asthma, diabetes or other chronic conditions.
-Persons who live with or care for those at high risk for complications from the flu, including health care workers, should also get the vaccine.
+The shot is recommended for everyone 6 months of age and older.
+Persons at high risk of serious complications from flu are strongly encouraged to get the flu vaccine, including pregnant women and people with asthma, diabetes, chronic heart and lung disease, or other chronic conditions.
+Parents and family members of babies less than 6 months of age and people who live with or care for anyone at high risk for complications from the flu, including health care workers, should also get the vaccine.